What We Do

 - Trust: Standards are the building blocks of markets.
 They give funders the confidence to know their dollars will accomplish what they’re meant to.

-- Progress: When it comes to the Sustainable Development Goals and Paris Agreement, failure is not an option.
-Standards allow us to produce credible and comparable data to answer the questions: What is our progress?
+- Progress: Standards allow us to produce credible and comparable data to answer the questions: What is our progress?
 Are we on track to meet the ambition of the Paris Agreement and the Sustainable Development Goals?

 - Scale: With common language, metrics, and processes, we can move from isolated projects to integrated collective action to take solutions to the scale needed for these ambitious global agendas.